thisaintwork/AgileDungeonTrekking/README.md

 ## Daily Scrums

+**Daily Scrum held on:** : 15, 16, 17, 23, and 25 Nov. from 6-7:00 pm; Typically, these meetings ran until 7:30 or 8 to allow more time for technical discussion as well.

-**Daily Scrum held on:** : Two of these are documented directly in this readme, but we maintain record of the meetings in Miro here: https://miro.com/app/board/uXjVPINglNY=/
+Two of these are documented directly in this readme, but we maintain record of the meetings in Miro here: https://miro.com/app/board/uXjVPINglNY=/

 **8.)
 Documentation for daily scrum on:**
 - **9.) includes Last 24 for each team member**